 Concurrently with the execution of the merger agreement, Mr. Lindemann, Chairman of the Board and Chief Executive Officer of Southern Union, Mr. Herschmann, Vice Chairman of the Board, President and Chief Operating Officer of Southern Union, and members of Mr. Lindemann's family (collectively, the "Southern Union supporting stockholders"), who directly or indirectly own approximately 16,744,285 shares of common stock of Southern Union (or approximately 20,139,036 shares when including unexercised options and shares of restricted stock which are not entitled to vote until the exercise or expiration of restrictions, respectively), representing approximately 13.43% of Southern Union's outstanding shares of common stock, entered into a second amended and restated support agreement with ETE and Merger Sub, which replaces and supersedes the support agreement previously entered into by those parties in connection with the execution of the first amended and restated merger agreement.
-Pursuant to the support agreement, the Southern Union supporting stockholders have each agreed (a) to appear at each meeting of the stockholders called in connection with voting on the merger or otherwise cause their shares to be counted; and (b) to vote, and grant ETE an irrevocable proxy to vote, the shares of Southern Union common stock beneficially owned by them (i) in favor of the adoption or approval of the merger agreement, any transactions contemplated by the merger agreement and any other action reasonably requested by ETE in furtherance thereof submitted for the vote or written consent of Southern Union stockholders, (ii) against the approval or adoption of any acquisition proposal (as defined in the merger agreement) and any action, agreement, transaction or proposal that is intended to, or would be reasonably expected, to materially impede, interfere with, delay, postpone, discourage, frustrate the purposes of or adversely affect the merger or the other transactions contemplated by the merger agreement.
+Pursuant to the support agreement, the Southern Union supporting stockholders have each agreed (a) to appear at each meeting of the stockholders called in connection with voting on the merger or otherwise cause their shares to be counted; and (b) to vote, and grant ETE an irrevocable proxy to vote, the shares of Southern Union common stock beneficially owned by them (i) in favor of the adoption or approval of the merger agreement, any transactions contemplated by the merger agreement and any other action reasonably requested by ETE in furtherance thereof submitted for the vote or written consent of Southern Union stockholders, (ii) against the approval or adoption of any acquisition proposal (as defined in the merger agreement) and any action, agreement, transaction or proposal that is intended, or would be reasonably expected, to result in a breach of any covenant, agreement, representation, warranty or any other obligation or agreement of Southern Union contained in the merger agreement, and (iii) against any action, agreement, transacti